ck491114/repo/Readme.txt

 in a subfolder.
 Do not add any student files in the root folder.

-Class sontents are updated at: https://bitbucket.org/liuc/cs3560.f15/wiki/Home
+Class contents are updated at: https://bitbucket.org/liuc/cs3560.f15/wiki/Home